 - An email address

 All online fax plans let you convert your attachment to a fax, keeping compatibility with any fax machine in the market.
 And since you are using web-based technology to do it, you can fax a pdf from your Mac or PC computer the same way.

-To follow the steps below you can create a free account with Nextiva Fax or RingCentral Fax as both let you try out their basic plan for a full month, plus it's a great way to test this method before paying for a service.
+To follow the steps below you can create a free account with an online fax service like RingCentral Fax as it lets you try out the basic faxing plan for a full month, plus, it's a great way to test how this method works for you before starting a paid plan.

 Let’s take a look at how to fax a from a desktop computer using your email:

 - On the TO field enter the number followed by @provider.com (the actual domain name will be given to you on an email).

 - Enter the cover message on the MESSAGE field.